 In 1991, CBS Fox Home Video asked this writer to suggest a "headliner" that could be licensed to accompany the VHS releases of Laurel & Hardy's six 20th Century-Fox features.
 The suggestion was that the uncut version of BABES IN TOYLAND be located, licensed and released.
 After first checking with Tribune/WPIX, who now owned the rights to the film but who only had multiple prints of the Lippert reissue, inquiries were made at all archives in the US and abroad.
 Finally, a nitrate fine grain of the original MGM release was located at Eastman House in Rochester.
 A license agreement was drawn up but, at the last minute WPIX insisted that CBS pay for colorization.
 CBS balked and the film was instead licensed to Samuel Goldwyn Home Entertainment.
 Goldwyn colorized the film and it was syndicated via SFM Holiday Network and released on VHS by Goodtimes Home Video.
 However, the film's title was again changed to MARCH OF THE WOODEN SOLDIERS - not due to legalities but because it had come to be better known by that title.

-Finally, however, upon MGM's purchase of the Goldwyn Library, they had rights once again to BABES IN TOYLAND and, despite the reissue title on the packaging, released a complete B&W edition of BABES IN TOYLAND on DVD.
+Finally, however, upon MGM's license of the Goldwyn Library, they temporarily had rights once again to BABES IN TOYLAND and, despite the reissue title on the packaging, released a complete B&W edition of BABES IN TOYLAND on DVD.
 However, the rights have since reverted to the film's owner, WPIX-TV.

 Today, BABES IN TOYLAND is shown in both color and B&W versions on local stations and on Turner Classic Movies.